Updated air toxics rule

-We review emissions of toxic air pollutants from new or modified stationary air pollution sources.
+We review emissions of toxic air pollutants (sortable list) from new or modified stationary air pollution sources.
 This review is part of the Notice of Construction permit process.

 There are up to three levels of review for making permit decisions about projects that emit toxic air pollutants.